 Aetna Better Health of New Jersey informs members and providers of the grievance system processes for grievances, appeals, Independent Utilization Reviews and Medicaid Fair Hearings.
-This information is contained in the member Handbook and Provider Manual and is available on the Aetna Better Health of New Jersey website.
-When requested, we give members reasonable assistance in completing forms and taking other procedural steps.
+This information is contained in the Member Handbook and Provider in completing forms and taking other procedural steps.
 Our assistance includes, but is not limited to, providing interpreter services and toll-free numbers that have adequate TTY/TTD and interpreter capability at no cost to the member.